waigania13/carmen/carmen-geojson.md

 text | Text representing the feature (e.g. "Austin"). place_name | Human-readable text representing the full result hierarchy (e.g. "Austin, Texas, United States"). bbox | Optional.
-Array bounding box of the form [minx,miny,maxx,maxy]. center | Array of the form [lon,lat]. context | Array representing a hierarchy of parents.
+Array bounding box of the form [minx,miny,maxx,maxy]. address | Where applicable.
+Contains the housenumber for the returned feature center | Array of the form [lon,lat]. context | Array representing a hierarchy of parents.
 Each parent includes `id`, `text` keys.